TEXT-S&P investment-grade composite spread widens

-respectively.
-The 'B' spread expanded by 2 bps to 620 bps, and the 'CCC' spread
+the 'B' spread remained flat at 695 bps, and the 'CCC' spread tightened by 2 bps

-By industry, financial institutions and industrials widened by 2 bps each to
+By industry, financial institutions expanded by 8 bps to 293 bps, banks

+expanded by 6 bps to 312 bps, and industrials expanded by 10 bps to 297 bps.

+Utilities expanded by 12 bps to 216 bps, and telecommunications expanded by 10

 The investment-grade and speculative-grade spreads are both down from their

-than both its one-year moving average of 212 bps and its five-year moving
+one-year moving average of 214 bps and its five-year moving average of 245

-its one-year moving average of 679 bps and its five-year moving average of 751
+moving average of 692 bps and its five-year moving average of 746 bps.
+We

 speculative-grade segment, which could result from both positive and negative